R-CoderDotCom/R-CHARTS/README.md

 + **If you find misspelled words / wrong expressions / broken links** also [open an issue](https://github.com/R-CoderDotCom/R-CHARTS/issues).

+## How to support this project?

+If you like my projects so much you can contribute to their financial support.
+At this moment there are two ways to support me:

++ **Placing ads on my sites**.
+If you want to place some ads on my sites please [contact me](mailto:support.rcoder@protonmail.com) via email with your proposal to negotiate the conditions.
++ **Supporting me via Buy Me a Coffee**.
+You can also support me using [this platform](https://www.buymeacoffee.com/RCODER), with a single donation or becoming a member.

 ## Versión en español